hannay-sen/hannay-sen/README.md

-# A Computer Science student in California, interested in building
+A Computer Science student in California, interested in building systems that process real-world data and recognize patterns.
-systems that process real-world data and recognize patterns.
+Currently working on AI & ML research!

 📫 Reach me at [hannaysen.hs@gmail.com](mailto:hannaysen.hs@gmail.com)